-As described under "AIRPORT AND CAPITAL PLANNING - The ConRAC," the ConRAC Agreement provides that the ConRAC Developer will be entitled to receive ConRAC Milestone/Progress Payments from the Department during construction as partial compensation for the ConRAC Developer's performance of the work required to design, build and finance a portion of the ConRAC through the payment by the Department of ConRAC Capital Availability Payments and for the cost of operating and maintaining the ConRAC through the payment by the Department of ConRAC Operations and Maintenance Availability Payments.
+As described under "AIRPORT AND CAPITAL PLANNING - The ConRAC," the ConRAC Agreement (as defined herein) provides that the ConRAC Developer (as defined herein) will be entitled to receive ConRAC Milestone/Progress Payments (as defined herein) from the Department during construction as partial compensation for the ConRAC Developer's performance of the work required to design and build the ConRAC, beginning at the date of beneficial occupancy of the ConRAC (the "ConRAC Date of Beneficial Occupancy") for the Developer's portion for designing, building and financing (equity and debt) through the payment by the Department of ConRAC Capital Availability Payments (as defined herein) and for the cost of operating and maintaining the ConRAC through the payment by the Department of ConRAC Operations and Maintenance Availability Payments (as defined herein).

-In addition to the foregoing, and for the purposes of financial planning by the Department, the forecast in the Report of the Airport Consultant assumes that, among other things: (i) the ConRAC Milestone/Progress Payments will primarily be funded from Customer Facility Charge revenues and with proceeds of ConRAC Special Facility Bonds (which will be secured and payable, in whole or in part, from Customer Facility Charge revenues); (ii) the ConRAC Capital Availability Payments will be treated as unsecured obligations of the Department and are expected to be payable from Customer Facility Charge revenues or other available funds of the Department after the payment of LAX Maintenance and Operation Expenses, the payment of debt service and deposits to the debt service reserve funds with respect to the Senior Bonds, the Subordinate Obligations, and any Third Lien Obligations, and deposits to the LAX Maintenance and Operation Reserve Account (or funded NINTH under the Flow of Funds as described under "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2019ABC SUBORDINATE BONDS - Flow of Funds"); (iii) the ConRAC Operations and Maintenance Availability Payments will be treated as LAX Maintenance and Operation Expenses under the Master Senior Indenture and funded primarily from amounts to be received from the rental car companies under the Rental Car CLAs; (iv) transactions per O&D passenger would decrease through Fiscal Year 2020 due to the continuous competitive effects from transportation network companies such as Uber and Lyft and other ground transit, starting in Fiscal Year 2024 during the projected first full year of APM System operation, rental car transactions per O&D passenger would increase at a moderate rate of growth, but not at the rates of growth experienced by the rental car companies prior to the introduction of TNC service at LAX; (v) from Fiscal Year 2021 through Fiscal Year 2023, rental car transactions would remain flat; (vi) the number of transaction days per transaction for which a Customer Facility Charge is required would not change during the Forecast Period; (vi) Customer Facility Charge collections in excess of Customer Facility Charge plus CTS Contribution amounts required to pay the capital costs for the ConRAC, if any, will be made available to pay certain capital and operating costs of the APM System; and (vii) the Customer Facility Charge on or before ConRAC Date of Beneficial Occupancy will be charged on a per-day basis up to \$9 per day (for up to 5 days).
+For the purposes of financial planning by the Department, the forecast in the Report of the Airport Consultant assumes that, among other things: (i) the ConRAC Milestone/Progress Payments will primarily be funded from Customer Facility Charge revenues and with proceeds of ConRAC Special Facility (defined herein) bonds (which will be secured by and payable from, in whole or in part, Customer Facility Charge revenues); (ii) the ConRAC Capital Availability Payments will be treated as unsecured obligations of the Department and are expected to be payable from Customer Facility Charge revenues remaining after the payment of the ConRAC Special Facility bonds or other available funds of the Department remaining after the payment of LAX Maintenance and Operation Expenses, the payment of debt service and deposits to the debt service reserve funds with respect to the Senior Bonds, the Subordinate Obligations, and any Third Lien Obligations, and deposits to the LAX Maintenance and Operation Reserve Account (or funded NINTH under the Flow of Funds as described under "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2019F SUBORDINATE BONDS - Flow of Funds"); (iii) the ConRAC Operations and Maintenance Availability Payments will be treated as LAX Maintenance and Operation Expenses under the Master Senior Indenture and funded primarily from amounts to be received from the rental car companies under the Rental Car CLAs; (iv) from Fiscal Year 2021 through Fiscal Year 2023, rental car transactions would remain flat; (v) transactions per O&D passenger would decrease through Fiscal Year 2020 due to the continuous competitive effects from transportation network companies ("TNCs") such as Uber and Lyft and other ground transportation options, starting in Fiscal Year 2024 during the projected first full year of APM System operation, rental car transactions per O&D passenger would increase at a moderate rate of growth, but not at the rates of growth experienced by the rental car companies prior to the introduction of TNC service at LAX; (vi) the number of transaction days per transaction for which a Customer Facility Charge is required would not change during the Forecast Period; (vii) any Customer Facility Charge revenues plus CTS Contributions (defined herein) in excess of the amounts required to pay the capital costs for the ConRAC will be made available to pay certain capital and operating costs of the APM System; and (viii) the Customer Facility Charge will continue to be charged on a per-day basis at \$9 per day (for up to 5 days).